-You’ve probably heard about the coronavirus by now.
-Known as COVID-19, it’s a new virus that may spread into our community.
+Coronavirus, also known as COVID-19, is a new virus that has spread into our community.

 To ensure you’re best prepared, it’s important you read the following information.